Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 #### Footer

-- As we pride ourselves in sleek and elegant page layouts, this also goes for our social media presence hence why we are only visiable on Instagram and Pinterest.
+- As we pride ourselves in sleek and elegant page layouts, this also applies to our social media presence, which is why we have chosen to be visible only on Instagram and Pinterest.
-We wanted the footer to remain classic with a hint of color when hovered over; for this splash we chose:
+Our footer is designed to remain classic with a hint of color when hovered over.
+The color scheme chosen for this accent is:

 *#B74803*
 ![footer-color-way](https://user-images.githubusercontent.com/108287233/193812777-8fae6714-8f02-46bf-b7d5-95849843a1ed.png)